dieUrsina/ml4pm/assignment6/6_STUDENT_neural_network_from_scratch.md

 def full_forward_propagation(X, params_values, nn_architecture):
     # creating a temporary memory to store the information needed for a backward step
     memory = {}
-    # X vector is the activation for layer 0
+    # X vector is the activation for layer 0 => the input
     A_curr = X

     # iteration over network layers